vibbits/training-material/topics/R/tutorials/Rbasics/tutorial.md

 ---
 layout: tutorial_hands_on

-title: "R basics: installation, help, set up working directory, variables, syntax, scripts"
+title: "01 R basics: installation, help, set up working directory, variables, syntax, scripts"

 questions:
   - "How to get started in R and RStudio?"